University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 - Understand intent rather than doing literal keyword matching
 - Expand common abbreviations (ABL, AIR, APEX, HEA, etc.)
 - Return only results with a relevance score of 35 or above
-- Honestly flag when a topic has no coverage in the index (content gap)
+- Honestly flag when a topic has no coverage in the index
+- When `maxScore === 0`, say so honestly rather than returning unrelated results
 - Respond exclusively in valid JSON with no preamble or markdown fences

 To change the AI's behaviour, edit the `systemPrompt` string inside `runSearch`.